Robert Smirke (architect): British Museum

 Bloomsbury (1823–46).
 This is Smirke's largest and best-known building.
 Having previously designed a temporary gallery for the Elgin Marbles following their acquisition by the British Museum in 1816, his role as architect to the Office of Works also led Smirke to be invited to redesign the museum in 1821.
 The core design dates from 1823, and stipulated a building surrounding a large central courtyard (or quadrangle) with a grand south front.
 Given the limited funds—which were granted by parliament on an annual basis—and the need to retain the Museum throughout the rebuilding programme, the work was divided into phases, and was subject to various changes before its completion over 25 years later.
-In particular, Smirke was forced to abandon plans for a much grander quadrangle with interior porticoes, while from the early 1840s modified the severity of the original design (such as sculpture deiagned by Richard Westmacott).
+In particular, Smirke was forced to abandon plans for a much grander quadrangle with interior porticoes, while from the early 1840s modified the severity of the original design (such as sculpture designed by Richard Westmacott).
 The building is constructed of brick with the visible facades cased in massive slabs of Portland stone, which is also used for architectural elements and string courses along the sides of the building.
 The first part to be constructed was the "King's Library" of 1823–1828, which forms the east wing.
 The north section of the west wing, the "Egyptian Galleries" followed 1825–1834.
 The north wing, housing the library and reading rooms, was built in 1833–1838.
-The souther part of the west wing and south front were built in 1842–1846 following the demolition of the Townley Gallery and then of Montague House itself.
+The southern part of the west wing and south front were built in 1842–1846 following the demolition of the Townley Gallery and then of Montague House itself.
 Following Smirke's retirement in 1846, his brother Sydney Smirke continued to work on the building, adding galleries in the style of the original building, while also building the Round Reading Room in the centre of the quadrangle whose original purpose was superseded.
 Sydney Smirke also added polychromatic decoration in Greek Revival style to replace the plainer interiors designed by his brother, especially in the entrance hall and sculpture galleries.